trevismurithi/react-cleaner/README.md

 **Options:**
 - `-e, --exclude-dir <dir...>` - Exclude directories from the scan
-- `-f, --exclude-file <file...>` - Exclude files from the scan
+- `-f, --exclude-file <file...>` - Exclude files from the scan (just use the file name, e.g., `test.js`, the tool will match it across all directories)
-- `-F, --exclude-file-print <files...>` - Scan but don't print the excluded files
+- `-F, --exclude-file-print <files...>` - Scan but don't print the excluded files (just use the file name)
 - `-x, --exclude-extensions <extensions...>` - Exclude file extensions from the scan (e.g., test.tsx, test.ts, test.js, test.jsx)
 - `-t, --table` - Display results in a formatted table
 - `-d, --dry-run` - Show what would be deleted without actually deleting (skips prompt)